Please email email@example.com for further information.

-In 2018, 90 per cent of people felt safe in the central city during the day time, which fell to 48 per cent at night.
+In 2018, 90% of people felt safe in the central city during the day time, which fell to 48% at night.

 More than half of those who felt unsafe at night cited the presence of people affected by alcohol/drugs, or other anti-social behaviours.
 Further information.

 Residents are visiting the central city for non-work purposes more frequently, as the rebuild continues and there are more things to do and see.
-In 2018, around 38 per cent of respondents to the Life in Christchurch survey visited the central city once a week or more for non-work purposes, compared with 31 per cent in 2016.
+In 2018, around 38% of respondents to the Life in Christchurch survey visited the central city once a week or more for non-work purposes, compared with 31% in 2016.

-The proportion of respondents who visited two or three times a month remained at around 40 per cent.
-The proportion who reported they visited the central city less than once a month fell from 26 per cent to 21 per cent between 2016 and 2018.
+The proportion of respondents who visited two or three times a month remained at around 40%.
+The proportion who reported they visited the central city less than once a month fell from 26% to 21% between 2016 and 2018.

 Eating out or going to bars was the main reason for visiting the central city for non-work purposes, as reported by half of Life in Christchurch survey respondents in 2018.

-All proportions were lower in 2018 than in 2017, except for those visiting for shopping purposes (an increase of one percentage point).
+All proportions were lower in 2018 than in 2017, except for those visiting for shopping purposes (an increase of one%age point).